cuejoan/Route-Planner-Astar/README.md

 # Route-Planner-Astar

-Simple implementation of A* algorithm.
+A simple implementation of A* algorithm.

-Functionality can be teste in test.py.
+Functionality can be tested in test.py.